 Trap 2: The "everyone come in Wednesday" attendance creep.
 Anchor days slowly absorb every meeting until Wednesday becomes "the day we all dread."
 The fix: meeting budgets per anchor day, with hard caps that force teams to defer non-essential meetings to async.

 Trap 3: The AI-fragmented week.
-Atlassian's 2026 fragmentation research shows AI agents now generate work faster than teams can coordinate it.
-On a hybrid work schedule, the fragmentation compounds: more async output, less time to align.
+Atlassian's 2026 fragmentation research shows 85% of knowledge workers use AI, but only 29% have embedded it in their actual flows of work.
+On a hybrid work schedule, this fragmentation compounds: more async output, less time to align.
 The fix is the same coordination layer high-performing teams already use — a shared canvas where context lives across both office and remote days.

 When the 2-3 Day Hybrid Work Schedule Is the Wrong Move